takipi-field/overops-jenkins-plugin/README.md

 # OverOps Query Jenkins Plugin

-The plugin provides a mechanism for querying OverOps as a post build step to ensure continuous reliability.
-Check OverOps for new errors and exceptions introduced by the build.
+The plugin provides a mechanism for applying OverOps severity assignment and regression analysis to new builds.
+Run this plugin as a post build step after all other testing is complete.

 ## Installation